Call-for-Code/Project-Catalog/README.md

 * [Post-Disaster Rapid Response Retrofit: PD3R](https://github.com/Build-Change/call_for_code) - Improve the safety conditions of buildings and reduce human and economic loss after the occurrence of a natural disaster.
 * [Project Lantern](https://github.com/lantern-works) - Long-Range Wireless Apps

-## Call for Code projects from IBM
-* [Frida](https://github.com/IBM/Frida) - Frida, AI and IoT comes to the aid of teachers, students, and first responders
-* [Helpchain](https://github.com/IBM/Helpchain) - Helpchain, your donation with trust and transparency.
-* [AI-mergency](https://github.com/IBM/AI-mergency) - AI-mergency Control Room (AICR), understanding and consolidating requests for help with Watson